-It turns out that day trippers are the largest segment of tourists — 66.2 percent – and they fancy wine tasting, with an average of 3.5 tasting rooms typically on their itinerary, according to a recent study.
+It turns out that day trippers are the largest segment of tourists — 66.2 percent – and they fancy wine tasting, with an average of 3.5 tasting rooms typically on their itinerary, according to a study by Destination Analysts.

-Destination Analysts did the research, which focused on Napa Valley, and with this study in mind, here’s my favorite day-cation in the valley.
+The study focused on Napa Valley, and with this research in mind, here’s my favorite day-cation in the valley.

 It begins with breakfast at Bouchon Bakery in Yountville and be sure to order an authentic Parisian croissant, and then follow it up with a macaroon for dessert.
 Dessert for breakfast?
 You bet when the macaroons are that irresistible.
 (Bouchon Bakery, 6528 Washington Street, Yountville, 707-944-2253, www.bouchonbakery.com.)